Docker EnterpriseEstimated reading time: 5 minutes

 With Docker, you can join up to thousands of physical or virtual machines together to create a container cluster, allowing you to deploy your applications at scale.
-Docker EE extends the functionality provided by Docker Engine to make it easier to manage your cluster from a centralized place.
+Docker Enterprise extends the functionality provided by Docker Engine to make it easier to manage your cluster from a centralized place.

 Deploy, manage, and monitor

 With Docker Enterprise, you can manage from a centralized place all of the computing resources you have available, like nodes, volumes, and networks.